Appalachian Trail: Geography

 There are no subalpine regions between Mount Rogers in Virginia and Mount Greylock in Massachusetts, mainly because the trail stays below 3000 ft from Shenandoah National Park in Virginia to Mount Greylock.
 But Mount Greylock has a large subalpine region, the only such forest in Massachusetts, extending down to 3000 ft, which in the south would be far from the subalpine cutoff.
 This is especially low because Greylock is exposed to prevailing westerly winds, as the summits along its ridgeline rise about 200 to 650 ft higher than any other peak in Massachusetts.
 Farther north, several peaks in Vermont reach into the subalpine zone, the bottom of which steadily descends as one proceeds northward, so that by the White Mountains in New Hampshire, it often occurs well below 3000 ft.
 At Mount Moosilauke, which summits at 4802 ft, the first alpine environment on the trail is reached, where only thin, sporadic flora are interspersed with bare rocks.
 Between the two regions is the krummholz region, where stunted trees grow with their branches oriented away from the winter's prevailing northwest wind, giving the appearance of flags; they are sometimes called "flag trees".
 This region resembles lowland terrain hundreds of miles north in Canada.
 It also contains many endangered and threatened species.
 The trail has been rerouted over New Hampshire's Presidential Range so the Appalachian Mountain Club can protect certain plant life.
 The alpine cutoff in the Whites is generally between 4200 and 4800 ft.
 Mountains traversed by the A.T. above treeline include Mount Moosilauke, several miles along the Franconia Range and along the Presidential Range.
 In the Presidentials, the trail climbs as high as 6288 ft on Mount Washington and spends about 13 mi continuously above treeline, in the largest alpine environment in the United States east of the Rocky Mountains.

 The segments of the trail through Pennsylvania are so rocky that hikers call the region "Rocksylvania".
-These small rocks, which are the result of erosion that has worn away the dirt along the trails, can be tough to walk on for extended periods of time without proper hard-soled shoes.
+The rocks are abundant and jagged and are the result of erosion that has worn away the dirt along the trails.
+Hikers find the trail to be tough on feet and ankles and damaging to shoes.